raleel/mythras-srd/0002_Characters.md

 ### Size (SIZ)

-SIZ measures mass, andmass and helps indicate Height and Weight.
+SIZ measures mass and helps indicate Height and Weight.
 SIZ is used to help figure Hit Points ,Points, as larger, heavier creatures tend to have greater endurance against damage.
 SIZ can also be used to determine a character's Damage Modifier, since mass helps to increase the force of a blow.

 ### Dexterity (DEX)

 Agility, balance, and reflexes are measured by DEX.
 It is an important aspect of Action Points and Initiative .Initiative.
-If a character is reduced to zero DEXDEX, they suffer functional paralysis.
+If a character is reduced to zero DEX, they suffer functional paralysis.

 ### Intelligence (INT)